 Students may enroll directly without additional externship application via GGU4You.
-This course counts toward completion of the Experiential Learning Requirement.
+This course counts toward completion of the

+Experiential Learning Requirement.
 This course is graded on a Credit/No Credit basis.

-LAW - 897A Civil Litigation: Pretrial Phase
+LAW - 897A Civil Litigation - PreTrial Phase

-In this course, students handle every aspect of the pretrial preparation of a civil lawsuit.
+Students handle every aspect of pretrial preparation of a civil lawsuit.
 They proceed from the initial client contact, through formulating client representational strategy, to developing a case theory.
 They draft all the case pleadings as well as motions challenging the sufficiency of the pleadings.
-Students also engage in all aspects of fact investigation.
 The course ends with a pre-trial settlement conference.
 This course counts toward completion of the Experiential Learning Requirement.
-Prerequisite(s): LAW 700A Civil Procedure I and LAW 700B Civil Procedure II.